-ENROLLMENT/RE-ENROLLMENT FEE \$100
+RE-ENROLLMENT FEE

-The enrollment/re-enrollment fee is due when the online enrollment process is completed and is non-refundable.
+The re-enrollment fee is due when the online enrollment process is completed.

 GRADUATION FEE

 A graduation fee is charged to all seniors and covers the cap and gown, stole, tassel, diploma, and graduation weekend expenses.
 There is no refund if a student withdraws from school after the diploma and cap and gown have been ordered.